 Grounded in positive psychology, art therapy and mental well-being theory, Collective Arts’ visualisation workshops address many of the ‘one-size-does-not-fit-all’ challenges faced by team interventions.

-Using a flexible range of drawn image and evidence-based strategies, the sessions and tools are designed to effectively respond to team and organisational needs by:
+Using a flexible range of drawn image and evidence-based strategies, the sessions and tools are designed to effectively respond to individual, team and organisational needs by:

 - creating an environment of enhanced and open communication

 - enabling participants to ‘see’ the perspectives and ideas of others

 - supporting and strengthening team cohesion and well-being

 - identifying key themes